rperezdomi/pressure-interface/Readme.md

-# SWalker Robotic Platform's Interface Set-up
+# SWalker Robotic Platform's Interface Set-Up

 In this repository it has been developed the current User Interface of the SWalker Robotic Platform, a rehabilitation robotic system for elderly patients suffering from hip fracture.
 For its setting up a Raspberry Pi is needed, together with a SD card.
 In our case, the interface has been developed using a Raspberry Pi 4 Model B and a SD card of 32 GB.